quentinducasse/decima/doc/DECIMA Project Technical Documentation.md

 ### 5.5.
 Launching the Flask Application

-The Flask application can be launched by running the `app.py` file:
+The Flask application can be launched by running the `app.py` file as follows:

 ```bash
 python app.py